Building an Automated Deployment Process with Kubernetes CI/CD

 Enabling Auto DevOps

 In the GitLab UI, go into the Settings – CI/CD menu and expand Auto DevOps.
-Afterwards, click the Enable Auto Devops radio button.
+Afterwards, click the Default to Auto DevOps pipeline check button, the rest we leave it with the defaults.

-You can go into CI/CD – Pipelines to see the progress.
+You can go into CI/CD – Pipelines and then click on Run pipeline and again Run pipeline.

 In this guide, we covered the basics of CI/CD pipelines.
 We first talked about their prerequisite technologies and then took a look at some of the critical advantages adopting a CI/CD process can provide.
 Afterwards, we demonstrated how to set up a CI/CD pipeline using GitLab.com as an example integration.
 As we mentioned earlier, although we targeted a specific platform in this guide, the Kubernetes portion should work for the majority of CI/CD Kubernetes integrations.